chengtan9907/OpenSTL/README.md

 }
 ```

-## Contact
+## Contribution and Contact

-If you have any questions, feel free to contact us through email.
+For adding new features, looking for helps, or reporting bugs associated with SimVPv2, please open a [GitHub issue](https://github.com/chengtan9907/SimVPv2/issues) and [pull request](https://github.com/chengtan9907/SimVPv2/pulls) with the tag "help wanted" or "enhancement".
+Feel free to contact us through email if you have any questions.
 Enjoy!

 - Cheng Tan (tancheng@westlake.edu.cn), Westlake University & Zhejiang University
 - Siyuan Li (lisiyuan@westlake.edu.cn), Westlake University & Zhejiang University